nathhad/docker-rooterbuilder/README.md

 Most autobuild commands can be issued from inside or outside of the container.
 Building custom images must be done from the command line inside the container, because it requires a fair bit of interactive input.
 For this quick start guide, we will assume you will do all work from inside.
-Step into your running image with the following command:
+Step into your running image with the following command (example given for 19):

 ```bash
 docker exec -it r19build /bin/bash